Zibri/ZiPhone/docs/readme.txt

     Jailbreak and also unlock 1.1.4 firmware.

 Note that after running a jailbreak on a "fresh" phone, you will need to manually install the "BSD Subsystem" package from Installer before many other programs will work.
-This package is NOT included in Ziphone due to size restrictions of the jailbreaking ramdisk.
+This packageis NOT included in Ziphone due to size restrictions of the jailbreaking ramdisk.

 ===================================================================================